msach22/cordova-plugin-opentok/docs/session.md

 #### Parameters

 **publisher** ([Publisher](publisher.md)) - You pass a Publisher object as the one parameter of the method.
-You can initialize a Publisher object by calling the `TB.initPublisher()` method.
+You can initialize a Publisher object by calling the `OT.initPublisher()` method.
 Before calling `session.publish()`, you can use the Publisher object to set up and test the microphone and camera used by the Publisher.

 #### Events Dispatched
-**streamCreated** ( [StreamEvent](streamEvents.md) ) — The stream has been published.
+**streamCreated** ([StreamEvent](streamEvents.md)) — The stream has been published.
 The Session object dispatches this on all clients subscribed to the stream, as well as on the publishers client.